apiaryio/api-blueprint/examples/Polls Hypermedia API.md

             }
         }

-### Create a new question [POST]
+### Create a New Question [POST]

-You can create your own question using this action.
+You may create your own question using this action.
 It takes a JSON dictionary containing a question and a collection of answers in the form of choices.

 - question (string) - The question
 - choices (array[string]) - A collection of choices.